dlr-gtlab/gtlab-core/docs/user/workflows/hub_spoke.rst

 - The **hub** represents the central data repository, where all project data is stored and managed.
 - The **spokes** are the individual tools that read, analyze, and process this data.

-Because all tools access the same central data model, they **“speak the same language.”** This eliminates the need for custom interfaces or converters between tools, ensuring consistent, reliable, and efficient data exchange.
+Because all tools access the same project data and data models, they **“speak the same language.”**
+This eliminates the need for custom interfaces or converters between tools, ensuring consistent, reliable, and efficient data exchange.

 This concept can be visualized as a wheel: the hub contains the data, while the spokes represent the connected tools that interact with it.